jerhon/honlsoft-v2/blog/2021/2021-10-08-windows-11-first-impressions.md

 Yes, this screenshot is File Explorer, and the ribbon has been replaced with a much less crowded toolbar.

 ![Browsing WSL](./images/windows11-browsing-wsl.jpg)

+### It's Free

+Ok, I got through my first three, and I just had to add one more!
+I've just become so accustom to Windows upgrades being free.
+It's almost hard to remember that these upgrades used to cost a lot of money.
+It's quite a testament to Microsoft's business model and strategy to offer significant upgrades for free.

 ## Three Things I Don't Like